 This is a story of women who as they discovered themselves began to emerge and break the curses off their lives while they embraced the word of God "The Torah" they became powerful women of the word and embraced their Jewish roots.

 Our communities need more people to be active in the change we want to see.
-The Kennedy Austin Foundation stands in the gap as a champion of change.
+The Kennedy Austin Foundation International Family Institute stands in the gap as a champion of change.

 Building stronger communities together